Your User Account

 7. Use the 'Change Password' button to effect the change

-Multi-Factor Authentication (MFA) helps secure your account to prevent it being compromised or hacked.
-MFA adds an extra, highly secure, step to logging in additional to the username and password.
+Multi-factor authentication (MFA) helps secure your account to prevent it being compromised or hacked.
+MFA adds an extra, highly secure, step to logging in addition to the username and password.
 It is strongly recommended that you configure this and that this is part of your organisation's information security policy.

 The system supports two types of MFA:

-• Authentication App that supports on-time password (TOTP) codes (recommended), and;
+• Authentication App that supports one-time password (OTP) codes (recommended), and;

 • SMS based authentication